Japanese funeral: Japanese funeral industry

-The average cost of a Japanese funeral is about 2.31 million yen (USD 25,000) according to a 2008 study by the Japan Consumers Association.
+The average cost of a Japanese funeral is about 2.31 million yen (US$25,000) according to a 2008 study by the Japan Consumers Association.
 This cost includes services such as 401,000 yen for catering to attendants and 549,000 yen for services of the priest.
 Overall, the industry has a revenue of about 1.5 trillion yen with about 45,000 funeral homes.
 In 2004, 1.1 million Japanese died (2003: 1.0 million), a number that is expected to rise in the future due to the increase of the average age in Japan; see demographics of Japan.
 Funeral Business Monthly estimates that there will be 1.7 million deaths by 2035, and revenue of 2 trillion yen in 2040.

 Recently there have been some changes in the funeral industry, and some funeral homes offer more competitive and transparent pricing than a standard funeral provider.
 These offer funerals starting at about 200,000 yen, a fraction of the regular overpriced services, and lists the different options and prices to choose from a la carte.
 Many of these new funeral homes are started by non-Japanese nationals.
 Also, recently hotels with a decreasing income due to a decrease in weddings have started to offer funeral services.
 Overall, the level of competition is increasing.
 To stay competitive, the prices of regular funeral homes are also decreasing over time.
 Another recent introduction are services where a person can choose his or her funeral service before death and pays a monthly fee (e.g. 10,000 yen) to cover all costs of the funeral.